atifabedeen/Debugging-Practice/python/README.md

 Helps you restart the debugger from your first breakpoint if you think you messed up or need to debug again.

 ## TO-DO: DEBUGGING EXERCISE IN PYTHON
-Now that you know how to use a debugger, [here is a 30-minute exercise](https://docs.google.com/document/d/19LYyjmFTa6E4lpxX-TTJ6gPrdu4rs0CPuxoHGVHuay0/edit?usp=sharing) that will help you practice and improve your skills in debugging while also improving your skills in code readability, problem-solving skills, and keeping you on top of important Python-specific concepts.
+Now that you know how to use the debugger, [here is a 30-minute exercise](https://docs.google.com/document/d/19LYyjmFTa6E4lpxX-TTJ6gPrdu4rs0CPuxoHGVHuay0/edit?usp=sharing) that will help you practice and improve your skills in debugging while also improving your skills in code readability, problem-solving skills, and keeping you on top of important Python-specific concepts.

 # Todo